-It harbours the strength of iron, whilst the carbon which is added means that it is less prone to rust and wear.
+It harbors the strength of the iron, whilst the carbon which is added means that it is less prone to rust and wear.

 How to harness aluminium

 Because Aluminium die casting parts is so strong and lightweight, it needs specialist Aluminium die casting machining in order to produce the components that you need for your product manufacturing process.

 In order for the parts to be produced properly, aluminium machining involves the use of turned parts.

 Aluminium die casting machining is a precise process that works by chipping away minuscule fragments of the metal, to make sure the shape you end up with is completely accurate, down to a tolerance of +/-0.005.
 That is to say, really, really accurate.